St. Augustine Catholic Church and Cemetery (Natchez, Louisiana): 19th century

 The Church of St. Augustine is distinctive among Southern churches of all denominations for its racial role reversals.
 Surviving pew records show that the front seats were occupied by the Créole de couleur Metoyer family who built the chapel.
-Seated behind them were the families of prominent white planters within the community.
+Seated behind them were the families of prominent white planters and other Creoles within the community with surnames Blanchard, Brevelle, Garcia, Landry, and Lemoine.
 Post-Civil War, St. Augustine chalked up another apparent first in U.S. racial history: its own congregation by this time was almost exclusively people of color; but, it served as the mother church for the predominantly white congregation of Mission Ste.
 Anne on Old River.

 The original structure has not survived.
 Union forces during the Red River Campaign of May 1864 were said to have torched the first church.

+On March 11, 1856, the mission of St. Augustine at Isle Brevelle was decreed by Bishop Auguste Martin to be a parish in its own right and assigned Fr.
+Francois Martin to be its first resident pastor.
+As a parish in its own right, St. Augustine expanded to serve four other churches in the area: St. Charles Chapel at Bermuda, St. Anne Church (Spanish Lake) (serving the Adai Caddo Indians of Louisiana), St. Joseph's Catholic Mission at Bayou Derbonne, and St. Anne Chapel at Old River.

 20th century

 A second church burned in the early 1900s.
 It was replaced by the present-day church building, which was completed in 1917.
 Tradition holds that early furnishings included paintings of patron saints Augustine and Louis, in honor of the Metoyer brothers, as well as an altar brought from Europe by other family members.
 The original bell that hung in the belfry above the vestibule is said to be the one still in use.
 An image of the original church survives as a backdrop in the contemporary oil portrait of its founder that hangs in the church today.

 An oil painting titled Papa Augustin Metoyer (c.
 1836) has hung in the church since the 1970s, featuring a portrait of Nicolas Augustin Metoyer posing in a Prince Albert coat and swath of green fabric.
 This painting had been part of the Melrose Planation and went up for auction in the 1970s, the pastor of the church brought the oldest descendants of Nicolas Augustin Metoyer to the auction and they pleaded to be allowed to purchase the painting for the Isle Brevelle community and for display in the church.

 For many years an annual festival for the Isle Brevelle community has been held at St. Augustine Church.